Rob--W/display-anchors/README.md

 3. If the menu item is unchecked, then a paragraph symbol ("¶") is used.

 If you prefer a different label, visit the options page, set a different value and save the changes.

+### Cross-origin frames
+Some websites may embed external content within the document, in a "cross-origin" frame.
+By default, the browser allows the extension to access the top-level document and "same-origin" frames.
+Access to cross-origin frames is restricted by default.
+If you would like to see anchors in cross-origin
+frames:

+1. Right-click on the "#" button in the toolbar.
+2. Check the "Enable anchors in cross-origin frames" menu item.
+3. In the permission prompt, grant the request for access to all websites.

+This option is also available at the options page.

 ## History
 Before creating this extension, I've been using the "Display Anchors" feature of Chris Pederick's